Type of Expenditure:

 The Request for 'Independent Contractor' must be coded with an 'Accounting String' to ensure the proper allocation of the expenses to the correct project and the correct account.

 The Principal Investigator completes the form "Request For Independent Contractor" and sends the completed request form to The University Corporation Financial Services Department.
 The University Corporation Financial Services Department must receive the form "Request For Independent Contractor" at least two weeks prior to the expected dates of the services.

 Based on the information provided in the "Request For Independent Contractor," The University Corporation - Financial Services Department will prepare a 'Lecturer and Independent Contractor Agreement'.
 Two copies of 'Lecturer and Independent Contractor Agreement,' signed by The University Corporation, accompanied with a prepared invoice will be sent to the independent contractor.

 After receiving the two copies of the 'Lecturer and Independent Contractor Agreement', the independent contractor signs copies, maintains one copy for his/her records and returns the other fully executed agreement to The University Corporation.

 All independent contractors, who are non-U.S. citizens and non-U.S. permanent resident aliens, must complete a tax analysis using the GLACIER Online Tax Compliance System before payments can be made.
 Prior to submitting an invoice, they must contact The University Corporation at 818-677-3061 to receive a password for GLACIER or obtain further information.

 After completing the contracted services the independent contractor will send the pre-prepared invoice directly to The University Corporation, which will forward a copy of the invoice to the Principal Investigator.

-The Principal Investigator will complete a "Check Request" and submit it with the invoice attached to The University Corporation Accounting Office.
+The Principal Investigator will complete a "Check Request" and submit it with the invoice attached to The University Corporation Financial Services Office.